About

 Content

-The Forest Mitigation Program was implemented in 1996 through a cooperative agreement between the Department of Planning and Zoning and the Department of Recreation and Parks.
-The program utilizes the fee-in-lieu monies collected from developers to conduct mitigation on Open Space and Parkland throughout the County.
-Site selection is determined by prioritizing sites using the following criteria: wetlands and stream buffers, flood plains, steep slopes, forest fragmentation, existing uses, visual buffers and existing regulations.
+The program utilizes the fee-in-lieu money collected from developers to conduct mitigation on Open Space and Parkland throughout the County.
+Site selection is determined by prioritizing sites using the following criteria: wetlands and stream buffers, flood plains, steep slopes, forest fragmentation, existing uses, visual buffers, and existing regulations.

 To view the Forest Conservation Easements layer and for information on individual easements, please visit the County’s Interactive Map.